 The following holidays are recognized by Weill Cornell Medicine: New Year's Day, Martin Luther King, Jr. Holiday, Presidents' Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Holiday (Thanksgiving Day and the following day), and Christmas Day.
 Additional scheduled time off will be delineated in a Student Calendar to be distributed, by cohort, to each matriculating class at orientation.

 Students are not permitted to miss classes prior to a scheduled holiday or vacation.
 Students are expected to be at their classes until released by the lecturer.
-In certain instances, students may be excused by 3:00 pm on the day prior to the start of the holiday and will be notified by the MSHS PA Program.
-Otherwise, students are expected to be in class as normally scheduled.
 Students are not permitted to miss the first day back from a scheduled holiday or vacation.
 As such, students are expected to make all travel arrangements to ensure this requirement.
 Students are advised to leave themselves one extra travel day in case of travel delays and/or cancellations.